[Updated: February 21, 2025]

 # 140 ~ 149: virginica testing set

-# Use pandas iloc to select samples by position and return an
+# Use pandas iloc to select samples by position and return an one-dimension array

 # http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.iloc.html#pandas.DataFrame.iloc